evoinfo/miapa-etl/README.md

 It is part of a Google Summer of Code project sponsored by the National Evolutionary Synthesis Center in Durham, North Carolina, USA

+	 == Extract ==
+To extract MIAPA-relevant information out of NeXML files I'll use XSL files and a Java-based XSLT processor.
+This processor is currently Saxon 9 HE.

+	== Transform ==
+I'll transform the extracted information above into ISAtab files.

+	  == Load ==
+The ISAtab files should be able to be loaded into ISAtools for curation, etc, workflows.

 == Links ==
 NESCent Project Wiki Page:
 http://informatics.nescent.org/wiki/PhyloSoC:_NeXML_to_MIAPA_mapping